≡ Menu

 10 Ways a Missing Hyphen Can Make You Look Like a Silly Sausage post image

-The hyphen is certainly a contender for “least used punctuation mark”, and it hasn’t exactly attracted many fans over the years, either.
-Winston Churchill once said hyphens were “a blemish to be avoided wherever possible”, and Woodrow Wilson remarked that the hyphen was “the most un-American thing in the world”.
-Yes, there was indeed a… Read more
+The hyphen is certainly a contender for the punctuation mark used least often, and it hasn’t exactly attracted many fans over the years, either.
+Winston Churchill once said hyphens were “a blemish to be avoided wherever possible,” and Woodrow Wilson remarked that the hyphen was “the most un-American thing in the world.”
+Yes, there was… Read more

 15 Punctuation Errors Your English Teacher Would Spank You For